If you conduct background checks as part of your due diligence, what should you do when you discover something negative?

 Most employers are smart enough to not knowingly do something illegal.
 But did you know that making small talk with candidates may lead to unintentional work-around questions that could put your business at risk?

 Here’s what I mean.

 Candidate B has a little less experience than candidate A, but she has extensive experience with the tools your company uses and has a documented record of success with them.
 Candidate A has none of the above.
-This means Candidate B could be up and running in week one.
-You offer the job to her.
+This means Candidate B could be up and running in the first week, so you offer the job to her.

 Then a lawsuit shows up: candidate A claims you discriminated against her because she indicated she plans to have kids someday (remember asking her about her family?).
-Candidate B’s kids are already in college.
 There’s no way you’re getting out of this one.

 Although you were just trying to get to know the candidates better, your small talk included several “Illegal” interview questions that could point to a bias: that you didn’t want a candidate who might go on maternity leave or need to miss a day with a sick kid.

 Questions employers cannot ask during an interview

 There are interview topics made off-limits by the EEOC, as well as other taboo subjects that should not be asked about in a job interview.
 These include: